cobrowsing/message360-webrtc-widget/README.md

 # **Installation**
 The widget is dependent on a set up of the WebRTC platform.
 Even if you do not plan on using the full site, you need to set one up and have it active and running.
 This is because the widget will be loading content through the platform via iFrame.
-If you have some experience with iFrames and their uses, you can read more here: [http://www.w3schools.com/html/html_iframe.asp](W3 iFrame).
+If you have some experience with iFrames and their uses, you can read more here: [iFrame W3Schools](http://www.w3schools.com/html/html_iframe.asp).
-If you don't have a WebRTC platform for you message360° account up and running, follow this link: [https://github.com/danielpark-ytel/message360-webrtc](WebRTC repository)
+If you don't have a WebRTC platform for you message360° account up and running, follow this link: [WebRTC Repository](https://github.com/danielpark-ytel/message360-webrtc)

 ### **Setup**
 ##### 1. Download the code for the widget